 Upon their employment in connection with this Bankruptcy Case, one of the first steps taken by the Debtor's counsel was to work closely with Debtor's management to develop financial models that accurately reflected both (a) the Debtor's pre-petition and post-petition historical financial performance and (b) reasonable projections as to future performance that would form the basis of a proposed Chapter 11 plan of reorganization (collectively, the "Projections").
-To accomplish that task, the Debtor's management and counsel reviewed and summarized historical financial information, including the monthly operating reports filed in connection with the Debtor's Chapter 11 case.6 The results of those efforts are reflected in the following exhibits to this Disclosure Statement:
+Since their employment, Fameco and SCG have greatly assisted the Debtor and counsel in developing revised Projections reflecting anticipated future performance.
+To accomplish that task, the Debtor's management, counsel, and, more recently, Fameco and SCG, have reviewed and summarized historical financial information, including the monthly operating reports filed in connection with the Debtor's Chapter 11 case.
+The results of those efforts are reflected in the following exhibits to this Disclosure Statement:

-• Composite Exhibit "B" summarizes the Debtor's pre-petition financial performance for the years 2009 and 2010 (the "Pre-Petition Financial Information").
-Included in the Pre-Petition Financial Information for purposes of comparison is the proposed 2011 Budget prepared by G&E in consultation with Aegon which the Debtor believes substantially understated income and overstated expenses particularly by the inclusion of both the 2010 Property Taxes (which has already been paid in November 2010) and the 2011
+o Composite Exhibit "B" summarizes the Debtor's pre-petition financial performance for the years 2009 and 2010 (the "Pre-Petition Financial Information").
+Included in the Pre-Petition Financial Information for purposes of comparison is the proposed 2011 Budget prepared by G&E in consultation with Aegon which the Debtor believes substantially understated income and overstated expenses particularly by the inclusion of both the 2010 Property Taxes (which has already been paid in November 2010) and the 2011 Property Taxes (which were not due until March of 2012), as well as overstating the expense items;7

 6 The Debtor initially sought to have G&E assist it in the preparation of the Projections based on its experience with the Debtor's Property and general expertise in such matters.
 While G&E initially indicated its willingness to do so, it later advised the Debtor it would not be able to render such assistance, presumably due to its other relationships with Aegon.
-As a result, the accompanying Projections were developed solely through the efforts of Debtor's management and counsel's staff and the Debtor anticipates it will need to seek the employment of an outside financial advisor and alternative property manager to assist it in these tasks.
+As a result, the Projections attached to the Debtor's initial Disclosure Statement dated April 27, 2011 were developed solely through the efforts of Debtor's management and counsel's staff.
+The updated Projections filed in connection with this Disclosure Statement reflect both updated information and the insight and input of both Fameco and SCG.